Becoming a physiotherapistApril 22, 2014

 Role of Physiotherapists

 The main role of a physiotherapist is to assist and treat people with physical problems caused by injury, illness, surgery or ageing.
 They work with patients to identify and improve the movement and function of their body and treat pain, disease or physical injury.
-Physiotherapists focus on maximising their patient’s quality of life and movement potential through prevention, intervention (treatment), promotion, and rehabilitation.
+Physiotherapists focus on maximizing their patient’s quality of life and movement potential through prevention, intervention (treatment), promotion, and rehabilitation.

 What do physiotherapists do?